marshreddy/docs/tapi/default.md

 #### Compression

 The API compresses response data using GZIP compression as defined by the HTTP 1.1 specification.
-Disabling compression can be done by setting the **Allow-Compression** request header to **false**.
-The response will always have the **Content-Encoding** response header set to **gzip** when the response body is compressed accordingly.
+The **Content-Encoding** response header will be set to **gzip** when the response body is compressed.

 **Note:** No other methods of compression are supported.
 Request compression is not supported.